robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

-Similar to  , OpenContrail CI review server is hosted here at [review.opencontrail.org](http://review.opencontrail.org) Necessary .gitreview files are already in place in the repos that are administered through this CI infrastructure.

-In short, review process is

 OpenContrail CI is now live.
 All commits to contrail-controller git repo will now have to go through CI.
 This process is very similar to [OpenStack's](https://wiki.openstack.org/wiki/Gerrit_Workflow)'s.
 Pull requests are not longer used for contrail-controller git repo.
+Necessary .gitreview files are already in place in the repos that are administered through this CI infrastructure.

 In order to use the new system, you need to